zwizwa/uc_tools/doc/seq_lua.md

    local output = state
    local next_state = state + 1
    return next_state, output
+end
 ```

 Given an initial value of type `s`, the update function can be applied
 iteratively on each next `s` it produces, yielding an infinite
 sequence of `o` as a byproduct.
-We call this infinite sequence `Sig
+We call this infinite sequence `Sig o`,
-o`, a signal of base type o.
+a signal of base type o.
+The point of `seq.lua` is to provide a
+representation of such signals, but for now assume it is possible.

 Note that there is no mention of state `s` in `Sig o`.
 Once we build
 a signal, we do not need to care about the state that is involved in